akramboussanni/gocode/README.md

 # gocode
 a quick-setup, fast, Go-chi backend example repository

+## developing
+when testing in dev mode, it is heavily recommended to apply debug tan (done by adding `-tags=debug` in your command, e.g. `go run -tags=debug cmd/server/main.go`). the benefits of doing so are:
+- sqlite instead of postgres
+- runs a swagger server @ `localhost:9520/swagger/`

 ## setup
 it is recommended that you replace every `github.com/akramboussanni/gocode` to your package name.